Latent Action Pretraining Through World Modeling: Related Work

 \subsection{Latent Action Methods}

-Early works explored the pretraining of vision encoders~\cite{R3M} on egocentric human videos ~\cite{Ego4D}, retargeting human motions to robots~\cite{mimicplay}, or predicting actions from inverse dynamics models~\cite{du2023idm}.
-Latent action models in simulation and video games~\cite{genie, lapo} showed that abstract action spaces improve generalization, but remained limited to non-robotic domains.
-Building on these foundations, \textbf{LAPA}~\cite{LAPA} introduced a 7B-parameter Vision-Language-Action model that learns latent actions through a three-stage pipeline, enabling training from unlabeled videos.
-However, it suffers from underperformance on fine-grained manipulation tasks, inference latency, and high computational cost.
-More recently, \textbf{villa-X}~\cite{ViLLAX} introduces a 3B-parameter framework that jointly models latent and robot actions through diffusion-based prediction and improves upon LAPA by integrating a proprioceptive forward-dynamics model (FDM) into its Latent Action Model (LAM).
-This auxiliary component predicts future robot joint angles and gripper states from latent tokens. villa-X demonstrated better performance than LAPA on the SIMPLER benchmark ~\cite{simpler}, though it still requires the latent action module during finetuning and remains computationally expensive.
+Early works explored the pretraining of vision encoders~\citep{R3M} on egocentric human videos~\citep{Ego4D}, retargeting human motions to robots~\citep{mimicplay}, or predicting actions from inverse dynamics models~\citep{du2023idm}.
+Latent action models in simulation and video games~\citep{genie, lapo} showed that abstract action spaces improve generalization, but remained limited to non-robotic domains.
+Building on these foundations, \textbf{LAPA}~\citep{LAPA} introduced a 7B-parameter Vision-Language-Action model that learns latent actions through a three-stage pipeline, enabling training from unlabeled videos.
+However, it suffers from framework complexity, inference latency, and high computational cost. \textbf{UniVLA}~\citep{univla} proposes learning cross-embodiment vision-language-action policies by deriving task-centric latent action representations from unlabeled videos.
+This method addresses task-irrelevant visual noise by decoupling task-relevant dynamics through a two-stage training approach that leverages DINOv2 features and language conditioning.
+While UniVLA achieves state-of-the-art results with improved computational efficiency, it still relies on relatively large models (7B-parameter Prismatic VLM backbone).
+More recently, \textbf{Villa-X}~\citep{VILLAX} improves upon LAPA by integrating a proprioceptive forward-dynamics model (FDM) into its Latent Action Model (LAM).
+This auxiliary component predicts future robot joint angles and gripper states from latent tokens. villa-X demonstrated better performance than LAPA on the SIMPLER benchmark~\citep{simpler}, though it still requires the latent action module during finetuning and remains computationally expensive.